-- Users report a much more intense visual high than with MDMA, and some report seeing tracers and other vision side effects
+Users report a much more intense visual high than with MDMA, and some report seeing tracers and other vision side effects

   - It is associated with a “heavier body high” and energy that last up to six hours or more depending on the dose.

-What Are the Traits of MMDA (Molly, Ecstasy)?
+  What Are the Side Effects of MMDA (Molly, Ecstasy)?